MTTMystic/uvserpent/README.md

 I'm @uvserpent (Anastasia R), currently a CS major at University of Illinois of Urbana-Champaign planning to graduate December 2021.
 I'm primarily interested in developing web apps and video games (+ mods) with the overarching purpose of building software that enhances self-development and/or edifies the collective.
 At the moment I'm exploring front-end web development by using the React + Redux toolchain to optimize and extend an existing in-browser demo of procedural terrain generation powered by WebGL 2.0.
-Additionally my current passion project dubbed "TarotGL" (working title) aims to deliver a 3D-rendered and highly customizable simulation of reading the tarot, using the BabylonJS game engine.
+Among other amusements.
 I'd be willing to collaborate on anything aligned with my interests as listed above.

 <!---